 What We Do

-Over 25 years of experience enables us at ABC to offer personal, on-going, emotional support and practical guidance for recovery for people struggling with Anorexia Nervosa, Bulimia Nervosa and Binge eating, in addition to related self-harm.
+We offer personal, on-going, emotional support and practical guidance for recovery for people struggling with Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder, other eating disorders or eating distress.

 Our work saves people's lives and greatly increases their chance of making a full recovery from an eating disorder.

-At ABC, care - personal, on-going care - is at the centre of our work and has been since 1989 when we were founded.
-This care means that we spend time, often as long as an hour with our callers and enable them to keep in touch with us via the helpline.
+At ABC, a tailored personal approach is at the centre of our work and has been since we were founded in 1989.
+This care means that we spend time with our callers and those asking for our help, getting to know them as individuals and what will work for them.
 We can also ring them on a weekly basis via our befriending service.
-Our help is equally called upon by parents and family members all desperately trying to help the person they love overcome an eating disorder.
-All the feedback we record daily for each call is extremely positive:
+Our help is equally called upon by parents and family members all desperately trying to help the person they love to overcome an eating disorder.

 “My ABC Befriender ringing me is like me receiving a gift - I have no-one else who knows what it’s like to struggle with an eating disorder.”

 “ABC is like a family to me.
 I grew up in care and have always lived alone, so I never knew what a normal meal was like until with the help of your nutritional advisor I was given a meal plan and the support to get my eating back on track.”

 "You don’t tell me what to do, but enable me to explore my choices, but you always have my physical and mental health at the forefront of your minds and you’re not afraid to gently explain the danger."

 On being asked “who else would you have called today?”
 97% reported “no one.”